-Unique to the Mount Marty College Nursing program, students begin clinical rotations during the spring of their second year of college.
+Unique to the Mount Marty University Nursing program, students begin clinical rotations during the spring of their second year of college.
 Clinical experiences include rotations at Avera Majestic Bluffs and Sister James Care Center, Avera Sacred Heart Hospital, South Dakota Human Services Center, Yankton Medical Clinic and other locations in South Dakota and Nebraska.
 Rotations the student will experience include, but are not limited to: medical/surgical, pediatrics, women’s health, mental health, community health, hospice, home care and school nurse.
-Due to the smaller class sizes, the faculty at Mount Marty College are able to place students in clinical sites were they will provide hands-on nursing care for clients.
+Due to the smaller class sizes, the faculty at Mount Marty University are able to place students in clinical sites where they will provide hands-on nursing care for clients.

 Major Course Requirements